abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![The group of rotations in a triangle](symmetry_rotation_cyclic.svg)

-Symmetry groups that have such "main" rotation, and in general, groups and monoids that have an object that is capable of generating any other object by it's repeated application, are called *cyclic groups*.
-And any such rotation (there may be several options to chose from) is called the group's *generator*.
+Symmetry groups that have such "main" rotation, and, in general, groups and monoids that have an object that is capable of generating all other objects by it's repeated application, are called *cyclic groups*.
+And such rotation are called the group's *generator*.

 All rotation groups are cyclic groups.
 Another example of a cyclic groups is, yes, the natural numbers under addition.
 Here we can use $+1$ or $-1$ as generators.

 ![The group of numbers under addition](numbers_cyclic.svg)

 Wait, how can this be a cyclic group when there are no cycles?
 This is because the integers are an *infinite* cyclic group.

-An number-based example of a finite cyclic group is the group of natural numbers under *modular arithmetic* (sometimes called "clock arithmetic").
+A number-based example of a finite cyclic group is the group of natural numbers under *modular arithmetic* (sometimes called "clock arithmetic").
 Modular arithmetic's operation is based on a number called the modulus (let's take $12$ for example).
 In it, each number is mapped to the *remainder of the integer addition of that number and the modulus*.

 For example: $1 \pmod{12} = 1$ (because $1/12 = 0$ with $1$ remainder) $2 \pmod{12} = 2$ etc.